Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Source: Daniren via Alamy Stock Photo

-In an effort to thwart adversaries launching cyberattacks, information manipulation, and interference campaigns on Russia's behalf, representatives from 27 European Union member states approved a sanctions mechanism.
-This new framework will allow the EU to target individuals, agencies or organizations that attempt to undermine the values of the member states or their "security, independence and integrity."
+Representatives from 27 European Union member states have approved a sanctions mechanism in an effort to thwart adversaries from launching cyberattacks, information manipulation, and interference campaigns on Russia's behalf.
+This new framework will allow the EU to target individuals, agencies, or organizations that attempt to undermine the values of the member states or their "security, independence and integrity."

-The EU now has to determine which sanctions would be imposed for which types of actions.
-For example, hybrid threats including undermining elections, democratic institutions or the economy, or critical infrastructure attacks could result in asset freezes or travel bans.
+The EU now has to determine which sanctions will be imposed for which types of actions.
+For example, hybrid threats including undermining elections, democratic institutions, or the economy or critical infrastructure attacks could result in asset freezes or travel bans.
 Hybrid in this context refers to actions carried out on behalf of a state to undermine the functioning of another country.
-As of now, no actual sanctions have been imposed using this system.
+No actual sanctions have been imposed using this system yet.

 About the Author